MannLabs/py-lmd/docs/pages/quickstart.rst

     my_first_collection = Collection(calibration_points = calibration)

 We can then create our first rectangle by using the :py:class:`~lmd.lib.Shape` object and passing it to our collection by using the :py:class:`~lmd.lib.Collection.add_shape` method.
-For creating the Shape object we need to pass the vertices as numpy array.
+For creating the Shape object we need to pass the vertices as Numpy array.
 List of vertices should always be closed with the last vertex equaling the first one.

 .. code-block:: python